maciekpastuszak/Gerich-Restaurant/README.md

-# Gericht Restaurant - a beautifull and modern restaurant front page
+# Gericht Restaurant - a beautiful and modern restaurant front page

 ## Introduction
 This is a code repository for an nonexistent restaurant named Gerich.